rxdock/rxdock/docs/reference-guide/programs.rst

 In other (more understandable) words.

-First, rDock runs 3 consecutive steps:
+First, |Dock| runs 3 consecutive steps:

 1. Run 10 runs and check if the ``SCORE.INTER`` is lower than -10, if it is the
    case: